 “Is it a Trailer?
 Is it a Condo?
 No, it’s a Trondo!
 Seriously, this manufactured home may be the best deal in all of Winter Park!

-In a small manufactured home park of only 5 properties, this wonderful accommodation is only steps away from Main Street, but offers the privacy of a private home.
+In a small manufactured home park of only 5 properties, this wonderful accommodation only steps away from Main Street but offers the privacy of a private home.
 No shared walls or noisy neighbors to worry about!

 COMPLETELY remodeled in 2011 to the level of a LUXURY CONDOMINIUM, this gorgeous 1100 sf. home away from home has everything you’ll need to enjoy your time in wonderful Winter Park.
 With 8 foot ceilings and 15 windows to let the light pour in, this feels more like a mansion than a mobile home!

 This is a great place to spend a weekend or a year, and it utilizes some of the best known decorating ideas for mobile homes, based on professional advice.
 The paint color is stylish, the new flooring is beautiful and the updates throughout the home provide a modern living space – whether for a single weekend or the entire year.

 Do you have any mobile home decorating ideas?
-We’d love to hear about them!
+If so, we’d love to hear about them!

 As always, thanks so much for reading Mobile and Manufactured Home Living!